vcync/grandiose-send-arm/README.md

 The differences against the original codebase are:

 - ad-hoc download of NDI SDK 4.6.2 from the [rse/grandiose](https://github.com/rse/grandiose) fork.
-- source adjustments for clean compile under Windows, macOS and Linux from the [rse/grandiose](https://github.com/rse/grandiose) fork.
+- portability fixes for clean compile under Windows, macOS and Linux from the [rse/grandiose](https://github.com/rse/grandiose) fork.
+- portability fixes for macOS from the [danjenkins/grandiose](https://github.com/danjenkins/grandiose) fork.
-- NDI Sender functionality from the [danjenkins/grandiose](https://github.com/danjenkins/grandiose) fork.
+- NDI Sender functionality from the [ianshade/grandiose](https://github.com/ianshade/grandiose) fork.
 - TypeScript type definitions from the [ianshade/grandiose](https://github.com/ianshade/grandiose) fork.

 ## Installation